dayanescamilla/dayanescamilla/README.md

 ### :computer: Hi, I'm Dayan

 <div id="body">
-  <h4>I'm a programmer and UX/UI designer, I've been working as an Android Developer for a year now.
+  <h4>I'm a programmer and UX/UI designer, I have been working as an Android developer for a year.
-I am currently learning the Swift programming language for mobile app development on iOS.
+I am currently learning the Dart programming language for cross-platform application development with the help of the Flutter freamwork.
 In my free time I dedicate myself to creating augmented reality.
-The programming languages I use the most are Java, Kotlin and C#.</h4>
+The programming languages I use the most are Java, Dart and C#. </h4>
 </div>